scaffold-eth/se-2-challenges/README.md

 ### 🥅 Goals / Checks

-- [ ] 🎈 Under the debug tab, does your DEX show 5 ETH and 5 Balloons of liquidity?
+- [ ] 🎈 In the DEX tab is your contract showing 5 ETH and 5 Balloons of liquidity?
-- [ ] ❗ If you are planning to submit the challenge make sure to implement the `getLiquidity` getter function.
+- [ ] ⚠ If you are planning to submit the challenge make sure to implement the `getLiquidity` getter function in `DEX.sol`

 ---